Tencent-RTC/TUILiveKit/iOS/README.en.md

     <img src="https://qcloudimg.tencent-cloud.cn/raw/62f58d310dde3de2d765e9a460b8676a.png" width="900">
 3. On the application information page, note the `SDKAppID` and key as shown below:
     <img src="https://qcloudimg.tencent-cloud.cn/raw/bea06852e22a33c77cb41d287cac25db.png" width="900">
 >!
-This feature uses two basic PaaS services of Tencent Cloud: [TRTC](https://cloud.tencent.com/document/product/647/16788) and [IM](https://cloud.tencent.com/document/product/269).
+This feature uses two basic PaaS services of Tencent Cloud: [TRTC](https://www.tencentcloud.com/document/product/647/35078) and [IM](https://www.tencentcloud.com/document/product/1047/33513).
 When you activate TRTC, IM will be activated automatically.
 IM is a value-added service.
-See [Pricing](https://cloud.tencent.com/document/product/269/11673) for its billing details.

 ### Step 2.
 Download the source code and configure the project